canboigay/pacific-sands-analytics/data-upload-tools/README.md

 - **Every 2 hours** - Social media mentions
 - **Weekly Sunday 2:00 AM** - Full comprehensive scrape

+### Configuration & Logs

+Configuration files and log output are stored in a project-relative directory.
+By default, this is the folder containing the scraping scripts, but you can override it by setting the `PS_DATA_DIR` environment variable.

+Files written to this directory include:

+- `social-api-keys.json` – social media API credentials
+- `scraper-config.json` – scheduling options
+- `scraper.log` – scheduler log output
+- `social_mentions_*.json` – exported social media mentions

 ## 🧠 Custom GPT Integration

 1. Upload `pacific-sands-gpt-schema.json` to ChatGPT Actions